alf-arv/best-queue/README.md

 7. In your slack apps page go to Interactivity & Shortcuts and enable it using the toggle.
 In the *Request URL* field, enter your forwarding url appended with `/buttonproxy`.
 Example: `https://5d71-111-1-243-109.ngrok-free.app/buttonproxy`
 8. Install your app in your slack workspace of choice.
 This is done on the home page of your slack app -> *Install your app* -> *Install in workspace*

-### Deploy the back-end application
-#### Option 1 - using docker
-1. Run `docker-compose up`.
-The latest image will be pulled and the application starts accepting requests at localhost:8080.

-#### Option 2 - run with python
-1. Clone this repository, and start the flask application on port 8080 using `python3 app.py`.
-If you are missing flask, install it using `pip3 install flask`.

 Use the commands in any text channel in your slack workspace - the queue app should work! ⭐